background

 The pure-play boutiques can only provide advisory services, although certain EBs have started to diversify their revenue sources, such as Evercore’s acquisition of ISI Group.

-While the bulge brackets will certainly tout this advantage, the boutiques can counter by arguing that this is, in fact, a disadvantage.
+While the bulge brackets will certainly tout this advantage, yet the boutiques can counter that statement by arguing that this is, in fact, a disadvantage.

-That is because bulge brackets might be incentivized to push their firm’s financing solutions to the detriment of finding the best option for their clients (i.e., conflict of interest).
+From the perspective of clients, the risk to consider is that bulge brackets might be incentivized to push their firm’s financing solutions to the detriment of securing the option in their “best interest” (i.e., conflict of interest).

-Top Investment Banking Banks: Bulge Bracket and Elite Boutique
+Investment Bank Examples: Bulge Bracket and Elite Boutique

 The following table lists the top bulge brackets and elite boutiques at the forefront of the investment banking industry, considered the most prestigious firms as of 2024.